 #1: If you want a pit, arrive early.
 From May through September, the pits are in high demand, especially on the weekends, and there are some diehards who arrive at dawn to claim their spots for the entire day.
 You cannot reserve fire pits as you would a campsite.
 Do not leave your pit unattended, even for a quick dip in the ocean – if you do, don’t be surprised to find another group has taken over the site.
 There are about 60 pits located just north and south of where Vista del Mar intersects with Imperial Highway.
 That sounds like a lot, but consider that Dockweiler is also home to an RV park, and you’re all competing for space.

 #2: Bring everything you need – wood, smores, snacks, etcetera (see Your Packing List below).
 Perry’s Beach Rentals concessionaire does sell wood and other supplies, but the stand is located on the sand 1.5 miles north of the fire rings, near 8255 Vista Del Mar.
-Perry’s is open only on weekends from 10 a.m. to 7 p.m. from Labor Day through Memorial Day (sometimes through fall, depending on weather).
+Perry’s is open only on weekends from 10 a.m. to 7 p.m. from Labor Day through Memorial Day (occasionally into early fall, depending on weather).
 Regardless, the cost would be lower if you purchased items elsewhere.

 #3: The beach and all amenities close at midnight.
 Also, most of the street parking is disallowed after 10 p.m. – read those signs!